The 2025 Year in Review

 Some of the factors that restaurants were faced with in 2024 were:

 • Competition – At last count there is about 1 restaurant/bar/etc in Portland for every 200 residents.
-While that provides for an amazing diversity of choice for customers, it also presents a highly competitive landscape for restaurant to operate in.
+While that provides for an amazing diversity of choice for customers, it also presents a highly competitive landscape for a restaurant to operate in.
 Older restaurants are always at risk of losing their base of regulars as new businesses open and newer ones have a short window when they are the new place to establish themselves.

 • Rising Costs – Inflation drove up the costs of a wide range of goods that go into producing the restaurant experiences we enjoy.
 Labor costs have risen in order to keep pace with the increased housing and other costs of employee’s lives.
 That’s all challenged restaurant profitability and the ability to save money to make it through the slower winter season.